kermitt2/entity-fishing/doc/build.rst

    Some tests will be executed.
 If all tests are successful, you should be now ready to run the service.

-#. run the service with Jetty:
+#.
+Run the service with Jetty:
    ::
       mvn -Dmaven.test.skip=true jetty:run-war